Information for staff who are EU citizens and staff who work on EU-funded Horizon 2020 projects.

 We will be working closely with other Universities across the sector to feed into government decision making affecting the rights of our existing and potential future staff.

 Colleagues should continue to apply for EU H2020 proposals (including to ERC, Marie Sklodowska-Curie etc), and grant-holders should continue with their projects as normal.
 The UK’s status as a full participating member of the Horizon 2020 Programme has not changed as a result of the referendum.
 Existing projects and grants will be honoured unless or until advised otherwise.
-Indeed, depending on when Article 50 is formally signed, UK institutions may be able to participate in the current H2020 Programme until the very end.

 Professor Jonathan Seckl, Vice-Principal Planning, Resources and Research Policy has been sending emails to all research staff.

 Universities UK and the Russell Group are liaising with the UK Research Office and the European Commission.
 Detailed advice on prospective and currently negotiated projects will be circulated as soon as possible.
-In the meantime, do have a look at the blog post by Alan Kennedy (Research Office EU team):

 The University's participation in European partnerships that are not part of EU institutions will not be affected.